JuaneloJuanelo/WordAPISample/ReadMe.md

-# Document assembly Word add-in sample: load files and use content controls
+# Document assembly Word add-in sample

 This Word add-in will show you how to: